-- A notorised copia simple of the deed of sale (new escritura for the buyers) showing the sale price and date of sale
+- A notarised copia simple of the deed of sale (new escritura for the buyers) showing the sale price and date of sale.

-- Copies of Expenditure for all professional fees, Taxes and costs of improvements etc .
-Professional fees include Notary, Land Registry, Abogado, Estate Agent and improvements (not movables) that you have proper IGIC (sales tax) receipts for (ie new bathroom or similar), Taxes – state and local also costs of mortgage set up (Modelo 600 and Plus Valia).
+- Copies of Expenditure for all professional fees, taxes and costs of improvements etc. Professional fees include Notary, Land Registry, Lawyer, Estate Agent and improvements (not movables) that you have proper IGIC (sales tax) receipts for (ie new bathroom or similar), Taxes – state and local also costs of mortgage set up (Modelo 600 and Plus Valia).

-- Authority form form me to act for you
+- Authority form form for you to act on your behalf.

 You should also be aware that the reclaim can take upwards to 15 months to come through but if the tax office goes over that time and your claim is valid then they have to pay you interest.